lushenle/gitlab-k8s-ci/README.md

 ## Using this repository

-> **NOTE**
->
-> Best is to follow the blog post [GitLab + Kubernetes: Using GitLab CI's Kubernetes Cluster feature](https://edenmal.moe/post/2019/GitLab-Kubernetes-Using-GitLab-CIs-Kubernetes-Cluster-feature/) as it contains more detailed instructions about using GitLab CI for Kubernetes.

 You have to replace the following addresses in all files:

 * `git.moqi.ai` with your GitLab address (e.g. `gitlab.example.com`).